theappwork/kitchen-eyes-backend/README.md

 Feel free to drop a comment or open an issue if you have any questions, enhancements or suggestions.

-## Disclaimer
+## Just for the record ...

-It's not meant to be publicly available, it is a solution for a personal problem at home.
+This project is not meant to be public, it's going to be deployed at a local network (and I thought on show it up here for "portfolio purposes").
 If you like the idea, feel free to fork it.

 ## Technology Stack